arasgungore/DeepLearning.AI-Natural-Language-Processing/README.md

 # coursera-NLP

-My solutions to the assignments in the Natural Language Processing (NLP) specialization on Coursera offered by DeepLearning.AI.
+My solutions to the assignments in the Natural Language Processing Specialization on Coursera offered by DeepLearning.AI.